justivanr/justivanr.github.io/source/about/index.md

 <div style="text-align:center;">

 Hello there!
-I’m Ivan Rinaldi, a PhD student at the University of Bari Aldo Moro, based in Bari (BA), Apulia, Italy.
-I am currently working in the [CILab](https://sites.google.com/site/cilabuniba/home) laboratory, pursuing a PhD on "Advanced Generative Models for Conversion between Images, Text, and Audio," co-funded by [AIVA](https://aivb.ai/en/home/).
+I’m Ivan Rinaldi, a **PhD student** at the University of Bari Aldo Moro, based in Bari (BA), Apulia, Italy.
+I am currently working in the [CILab](https://sites.google.com/site/cilabuniba/home) laboratory, pursuing a PhD on **"Advanced Generative Models for Conversion between Images, Text, and Audio"**, co-funded by [AIVB](https://aivb.ai/en/home/).

-In July 2024, I earned my Master's degree in Computer Science (AI curriculum) at the [University of Bari Aldo Moro](https://www.uniba.it/en).
-My thesis focused on **Generative AI**, specifically Diffusion Models and conditioned music generation from artworks.
+In July 2024, I earned my **Master's degree** in Computer Science (AI curriculum) at the [University of Bari Aldo Moro](https://www.uniba.it/en).
+My thesis focused on **Generative AI**, specifically diffusion models and conditioned music generation from artworks.

 ## Research Interests 🔍